LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 External horizontal venting is ideal for kitchen islands or peninsulas where vertical venting to the roof is impractical.
 The ductwork runs horizontally through an exterior wall.

-How Horizontal Venting Works: Air passes through the grease filter and charcoal filter in your MVEL2033F, then is forced horizontally through ductwork that runs through your exterior wall.
-A wall cap or damper on the outside of your home allows air to escape while preventing outdoor air from flowing backward into the kitchen.
+How Horizontal Venting Works: Air passes through the grease filter and charcoal filter in your MVEL2033F, then is forced horizontally through ductwork that exits through your exterior wall.
+A wall cap or damper prevents outdoor air from flowing back into the kitchen while allowing air to escape.

 Advantages of Horizontal Venting: Installation is simpler than vertical venting since you don’t need to penetrate the roof.
 This method works well in single-story kitchens or any layout where wall venting is feasible.